c-ityscape/voice-form-filling/README.md

 - **Whisper Model**: Developed by OpenAI.
 - Flask Framework: Lightweight Python web framework.

 -MIT License

-Copyright (c) 2024 Infosys
+Copyright (c) 2024 Vidzai Digital

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal